Light and crispy or dripping with oil — tempura is the Jekyll and Hyde of Japanese food, but we know where to find the best in Tokyo.

 2. Kyourakutei | Shinjuku

-A long-standing favorite, Kyorakutei was once Michelin starred but has since slipped down the ranks, now resting as a Bib Gourmand spot.
-Don’t let this put you off though, the food is still fantastic and it makes the place a little easier to get into—silver linings!
+A long-standing favorite, Kyourakutei was once Michelin starred but has since slipped down the ranks, now resting as a Bib Gourmand spot.
+Don’t let this put you off though, the food is still fantastic and it makes the place a little easier to get into — silver linings!
 Known for their handmade soba, fresh tempura and creamy yuba, the sets here will set you back a little more than the first place, but it is an experience.
-Starting at around ¥2,400 yen for a noodle and soba set, prepare to enjoy some of the lightest tempura in town—it’ll convert even the strongest of disbelievers.
+Starting at around ¥2,400 yen for a tempura and soba set, prepare to enjoy some of the lightest tempura in town — it’ll convert even the strongest of disbelievers.

 If you’re looking for some Michelin-starred food, try out our guide to the most affordable spots in the city; there’s some surprisingly manageable options out there.

 A dedicated restaurant with a history of serving celebrities, sumo stars and kabuki actors galore, this Shinjuku hotspot offers a true tempura experience.
 Opened in 1923, it is in the heart of Shinjuku, just a few minutes walk from the busy station.
 Since the prices get pretty high in the evening, the lunch sets are the way to go, starting from as little as ¥1,540.
 Served as a set with fluffy rice, pickles and delicious clam miso soup, the tempura is to be savoured.